Laurie Brokenshire: Personal life

 Brokenshire married Ethel Isobel McMahon (born 1954) (WRNS) on 29 March 1980 at Clonallan Parish Church, with four children and several grandchildren.

 He was a member of Mensa.

 Illness, death and legacy

 In early 2016, Brokenshire was diagnosed with terminal brain cancer, which had overtaken his father some 20 years earlier.
 His response was immediate and typically selfless - his family undertook a 30-mile crowd-sponsored sea swim off Plymouth in aid of various cancer charities, raising the targeted £30,000 in under three weeks, and in excess of £45,000 overall.

 He had a protracted 18-month fight against his cancer, enabling him to see and interact with his new grandchildren.
 On 4 August 2017, he died at home surrounded by all his family.
 On 18 August, following a Thanksgiving service, attended by around 1000 people, at Crofton Church, his body was interred at nearby Crofton Cemetery.

-At Upton Court Grammar School, an OPA Memorial Prize for Yr 13 Mathematics is given annually in Laurie Brokenshire's name.